Suitability of the Program

 Does my child have to have previous skating experience before signing up for the program?

 Yes.
 STARSkaters must have passed either Level 5 or 6 of CanSkate.
-Skaters who have completed a similar program – for instance, the City of Mississauga’s Parks & Recreation skating program – can join a complimentary on-ice assessment to determine their suitability.
+Skaters who have completed a similar program – for instance, the City of Mississauga’s Parks & Recreation skating program – can arrange a complimentary on-ice assessment (the Skate Canada membership fee must be paid prior to stepping on the ice) to determine their suitability.
 Please contact us at firstname.lastname@example.org to arrange a time.

 My children have very different levels of skating experience.
 Can they all register for the same session?